By instructing BladeLaw, you are agreeing to be bound by the following terms. This agreement will be referred to as our retainer.

 Interest on Funds Held BladeLaw will pay you interest on funds held by it for you at the Solicitors' Reserve Bank Rate for the time being so long as the total interest payable exceeds £40 in any one year.
 Otherwise no interest will be payable.

 Funds on Account BladeLaw will generally require funds on account in advance of work being started.
 Such monies are held on a separate client account and only accessed by BladeLaw once the relevant work has been done and an invoice raised.

 Alternative Funding Methods

 Legal expenses can be met in a variety of ways.
 At our first meeting, we will discuss these with you.
 Not all funding options are available through all solicitors, but any solicitor can advise on what might be available and we will endeavour to do that.

 We will generally return all original documents to you for safe storage.
 We will scan all documents and will not, generally, keep any hard copies.
 The electronic copies that we keep will be kept for six years.
 You agree that BladeLaw is entitled to retain documents, including those containing your personal information, for this period, in order to protect its own interests.

 Authority to Instruct Experts, Locums, Counsel etc

-If there is a need to instruct experts or other professionals, we will discuss the costs with you. unless there is no cost to you.
-By agreeing to our terms of business, however, you expressly give us permission to act as your agent in providing documents to professionals on a confidential basis in order to establish what help they may be able to provide at what cost and, subject to your instructions on costs where required, to instruct them, on your behalf to provide their services where appropriate.
+If there is a need to instruct experts or other professionals, BladeLaw will discuss the costs with you. unless there is no cost to you.
+By agreeing to these terms of business, however, you expressly give permission to act as your agent in providing documents to professionals on a confidential basis in order to establish what help they may be able to provide at what cost and, subject to your instructions on costs where required, to instruct them, on your behalf to provide their services where appropriate.